HappyChainDevs/happychain/README.md

 # HappyChain Monorepo

-HappyChain is a blockchain focused on fully onchain game.
+HappyChain is a blockchain focused on fully onchain gaming.

 Our flagship feature is the Happy Account, a global account for all applications on HappyChain, implemented via a wallet that can be permissionlessly embedded into any app.